jim-steerforth/cli-linux/pages/12.expert-guide/chapter.md

 # Expert Guide

-Already know how to set up LAMP and jist want a list of commands with minimal explanation.
+Already know how to set up LAMP and just want a list of commands with minimal explanation.
 This is for you.